 But, praise God – Jesus arose from the grave.
 He’s alive!
-And He’ll return again one day.
-What’s more, God will raise US up to live with Him forever (1 Corinthians 6:14).
+And He’ll return to earth some day.
+What’s more, God will raise US from the grave, to live with Him forever (1 Corinthians 6:14).

-Now, THAT is something to celebrate!
-And here’s something to get you started: a FREE Easter resource from In Touch Ministries.
-To grab the link (and short review), keep reading.
+Now, that’s something to celebrate!
+And here is something to get you started: a FREE Easter resource from In Touch Ministries.
+To grab the link (and a short review), keep reading.

 Holy Week: A Time for Reflection

-Easter Sunday, or Resurrection Day, is the most important day on the Christian calendar.
+Easter (Resurrection Day) is the most important day on the Christian calendar.
 Easter centers on Jesus – His crucifixion and resurrection.
 Reflecting on His final days leading to the cross can give us a better understanding of our faith.